akielaries/akielaries.github.io/_pages/arm-cortex-m1-gowin-fpga-swd.md

 ```bash
 st-flash --serial 18006000010000543931574E write blackmagic_bluepill_firmware.bin 0x8002000
 ```
 *(Note: The `--serial` number will vary for your specific ST-Link.
-The flash address `0x8002000` is consistent for these STM32F103 Blue Pill devices.)*
+The flash address `0x8002000` is consistent for these STM32F103 Blue Pill devices, suggesting a bootloader is likely living at `0x8000000`.)*

 After flashing, the Blue Pill will act as a Blackmagic Probe.
 You can then connect it to your target (e.g., Gowin FPGA) and follow the "Debugging with GDB-Multiarch" steps above.
 You might need to disconnect and reconnect the Blue Pill after flashing for it to enumerate correctly as a BMP.